Lewis-Cyber-Defense/pilots-handbook/defensive-security/windows-system-administration/sysinternals-setup-and-basics.md

 # Sysinternals Download and Setup
 - Download from URL
 	- https://learn.microsoft.com/en-us/sysinternals/downloads/sysinternals-suite
-- Or download from command line:
+- Or download from command line (I haven't tried these commands to see if they work):
 ```
 Download-SysInternalsTools C:\Sysinternals
 ```